variejs/tailwincss-builder-plugin/README.md

 ## Getting Started

+`npm install varie-bundler-tailwindcss-plugin --save-dev `

-Insert the plugin into your webpack.json.ts file :
+Then Insert the plugin into your webpack.json.ts file :

 ```js
 import { WebBundler } from "varie-bundler";